SNBSLibs/Licensing.ActivationKeys/README.md

 3. Apply it using `Client.cs`.
 4. View the current license using `Client.cs`.
 It will display the parameters you initially entered in `Admin.cs`'s CLI.

+**You don't even need to set up a database.
+The examples connect to my own one.
+It's good for quick start, but for commercial use you'd better host a database yourself, e.g. on [FreeSQLDatabase](https://freesqldatabase.com).
+Not an advertisement.**

 ## Examples of usage

 ### Using `LicensingClient`